 |Taxable Income||Tax||On Amount Over|

-John and Jane Doe, husband and wife, use the married filing jointly option, have two exemptions, are under age 65, and use the standard deduction.
+John and Jane Doe, husband and wife, use the married filing jointly option, are under age 65, and use the standard deduction of $24,000 (married, filing jointly).
 Their combined wages, retirement income, interest, Schedule F, and Schedule C income equals $50,000 gross.
-Of the $50,000 in gross income, $30,500 is considered taxable income.
+Of the $50,000 in gross income, $26,000 is considered taxable income.

 For landowners leasing their oil and gas mineral rights, there is the potential for significant income.
-A landowner should set aside 40% of oil and gas income in preparation for income tax liability.
-While a landowner can't avoid paying income taxes on oil and gas revenues, the landowner can use strategies to minimize income tax liability.
-To do so, a landowner should seek the assistance of a qualified attorney and accountant before, during, and after the negotiations to fully understand and utilize all available tax management strategies.
+A landowner should set aside a minimum 40% of oil and gas income in preparation for income tax liability.
+While a landowner can not avoid paying income taxes on oil and gas revenues, the landowner can use strategies to minimize income tax liability.
+To do so, a landowner should seek the assistance of a qualified attorney and tax accountant before, during, and after the negotiations to fully understand and utilize all available tax management strategies.